fiorellainfante/fiorellainfante/README.md

-## Fiorella Infante 🌸 IT analyst
+## Fiorella Infante 🌸 System analyst

-I'm currently studying to be an IT analyst.
+I'm currently studying to be an system analyst.

 ## Languages and tools